JAYEDSHEIKH/JAVA-LEARNING/README.md

 ---

 *Java rewards patience.
-Start with section 1, build small projects, and section 22 (Minecraft plugins) will be totally within reach before you know it.*
+Start with section 1, build small projects, and sections 22–25 (Minecraft plugins, terminal games, UI, and animations) will be totally within reach before you know it.*